zarf-dev/zarf/docs/4-user-guide/2-zarf-packages/1-zarf-packages.md

 ## What Makes Up A Package

 Zarf packages are split into smaller chunks called 'components'.
-These components are defined more on the [Zarf](./2-zarf-components.md) Components page](./2-zarf-components.md) but, in short, components are the named capabilities that packages provide.
+These components are defined more on the [Zarf Components page](./2-zarf-components.md) but, in short, components are the named capabilities that packages provide.
 The schema of a `zarf.yaml` package is available here: [ZarfPackage Schema Docs](../3-zarf-schema.md)

 ## Building A Zarf Package